dclark3774/AWS_AZURE_CLIENT/README.md

 ============================================================================
 AWS:
 -----------------------------------------------------------------------------
-A folder with the AWS certificates on the AXC F 2152 in the root directory.
+A folder with the AWS certificates on the AXC F 2152 in the opt/plcnext directory.
 The folder name MUST be named AWSCerts.
 It is case sensitive.

 There must be at least 3 files within this folder.